Tech spending to slip in world of political uncertainty

-Consumer Technology Association senior director of market research Steve Koenig revealed the US trade group’s new forecast, predicting the amount of money people around the world spend on smartphones and other gadgets this year would tally $929 billion as compared to $950 billion in 2016.
+Consumer Technology Association senior director of market research Steve Koenig revealed the US trade group’s new forecast here late Tuesday, predicting the amount of money people around the world spend on smartphones and other gadgets this year would tally $929 billion as compared to $950 billion in 2016.

 Koenig said the “underpinning” of the global forecast was “uncertainty with the election of Trump and with Brexit.”